mixpanel/mixpanel-react-native/README.md

 ```

 # **track()**
-Use to Track an event with properties.
+To Track an event with properties.
      Properties are optional and can be added only if needed.
      Properties will allow you to segment your events in your Mixpanel reports.
      If the event is being timed, the timer will stop and be added as a property.